How InboxPolicy's Free 72-Hour Re-Verification Cache Works

 InboxPolicy is priced at $0.01 per call via x402, or from prepaid credit packs starting at $3.16 per 1,000 (Growth tier).
 None of that pricing includes a free re-check window beyond the 72-hour cache described here, and there is no separate free plan.

-What else is always free at InboxPolicy?
+What else can cost 0 credits at InboxPolicy?

 - Malformed-email rejection: invalid syntax is rejected before any SMTP check runs, 0 credits.